 - Stretch Factor - Another way to know if you're buying a high-quality elastane fabric is to check the stretch factor.
 Remember how we mentioned earlier that elastane can stretch up to 7 times its original size?
 Try stretching your fabric and see how far it gets.

 - Transparency - Some elastane material will appear transparent when stretched and held up to bright light.
 This kind of fabric will require lining.
 Hence, it's important to give a fabric the transparency test before buying.
-If you are buying leggings then this is a must!
+If you are buying leggings, then this is a must!

 - Price - Don't be too eager to buy expensive elastane material if you're an up-and-coming sewer.
-Practice on cheaper fabrics first and when you're good enough, you can bring your A-game to sew quality elastane materials.
+Practice on cheaper fabrics first, and when you're good enough, you can bring your A-game to sew quality elastane materials.

 What is Elastane & Its Environmental Concerns

-Clothes made with elastane cannot be recycled when they are worn out.
-It is common knowledge that any fabric made with elastane is difficult to recycle.
+Any fabric made with elastane is difficult to recycle.
 Therefore, it is safe to say that elastane can lead to environmental pollution.

 Also, the fabric contains chemical toxins since it has the same chemical composition as plastic and polyester.
 This makes it a petroleum-based fiber.
 These kinds of fibers are non-biodegradable and require lots of energy to produce.
 Since it contains microplastics that ultimately find their way to the ocean, elastane can also be said to result in water pollution.